thorleifjacobsen/ctf/sikt-2023/README.md

 Secondly one of the tasks required bruteforcing, but there was no rules if it was legal to brute or not.
 So firstly I did not do it until someone else did it.
 I think it is a bit sad that the rules are not clear.

 **Favorite challenge**: ComputerStick was a fun challenge.
 I've never done anything like that before.
+Even though it was easyy it was fun to learn something new.

-**Least favorite challenge**: Phoenix Foundation, this had a lot of guesswork in it. not a fan of that.
-Could have a more red thread thought it all.
+**Least favorite challenge**: Phoenix Foundation, this felt like a whole lot of guessing in the start.
+Not a big fan of that, I like to have some sort of direction.
+My thought could be to put it in OSINT category.
+It could also have been a bit more clear that the discord server was supposed to act like the the office building (or atleast I think).
+I see that now in hindsight, but it was not clear at all when I was doing it.
+But fun challenge when I see the overview of it.

 **Final words**: I had a lot of fun on many of the challenges. would be fun to have a few more `pwn` challenges.
 Thanks for creating this :)

 # Bragshots